Hi! I’m a journalist, writer and editor based in San Francisco.

 That same year, Black Dog & Leventhal published The Quarantine Atlas, a book I edited of 65 homemade maps and 8 essays revealing pandemic life around the world.
 It stemmed from a global audience engagement project I co-led at Bloomberg CityLab, which was also a finalist for an Online Journalism Award.

-I’ve recently edited stories about Los Angeles’ ambitious transit expansion, gentrification in Medellín and whether robo-taxis belong in cities.
 My work has also appeared in the New York Times, The Atlantic, Businessweek, MIT Tech Review, Los Angeles Review of Books, Sierra and other outlets, as well as in books like The Future of Transportation and Wildsam’s guide to California.

 I am periodically invited to teach and lecture about journalism and cities, including at MIT, Columbia, Berkeley and NYU.